The State of the Industry in the EU: Update on Issues of Note

 Domestic Heating Compliance Guide

-“Where the mains water hardness exceeds 200 parts per million provision should be made to treat the feed water to water heaters and the hot water circuit of combination boilers to reduce the rate of accumulation of limescale and the consequent reduction in energy efficiency.” (see page ___ of this issue for the Guide page.)
+This document1 identifies minimum provisions for System Preparation and Water Treatment and states: “Where the mains water hardness exceeds 200 parts per million, provision should be made to treat the feed water to water heaters and the hot water circuit of combination boilers to reduce the rate of accumulation of limescale and the consequent reduction in energy efficiency.” (see page 54 of this issue for the guide page.)

 The objectives of the Building Regulations with respect to their requirements for energy efficiency are to minimize fuel costs and maximize comfort for the occupants of the building.
 But they also target reducing carbon dioxide emissions from combustion of the fuel, in support of the Government policy in reducing global warming and protection of the environment.